lazywinadmin/lazywinadmin.github.io/_posts/2019/2019-04-07-moving_blog_comments.md

 * **Cons**
   * No Anonymous :see_no_evil:
   * Github account required
+  * For imported comments, we can't have the comment entries appear with their real author, the import is done by my account
   * Need to be migrated if host is changed

 ## Using Pull request and comment files stored with your code